FusionAuth/fusionauth-astro-components/README.md

 <code><RemoteValue url="..." /></code>
 ```

+## Contributing

+Bug reports and pull requests are welcome on GitHub.

 ## License

 This code is available as open source under the terms of the [Apache v2.0 License](https://opensource.org/licenses/Apache-2.0).

+## Support

+This is created and maintained with love by [FusionAuth](https://fusionauth.io), the customer authentication and
+authorization platform that makes developers' lives awesome.